Chrysoprase: Sources

 The best known sources of chrysoprase are Indonesia, Queensland, Western Australia, Haneti Tanzania, Germany, Poland, Russia, Arizona, California, and Brazil.
 Deposits in central Tanzania have been in constant production since 1986.
 The chrysoprase and nickel silicate ore deposit in Szklary, Lower Silesia, Poland, was probably the biggest European chrysoprase occurrence and possibly also the biggest in the world.

+Fashion

+Chrysoprase was fashionable during the 1980s.

+Similar minerals

 A very similar mineral to chrysoprase is chrome chalcedony, in which the color is provided by chromium rather than nickel.